It’s the last month of spring! Here’s what you can do in the veggie garden this month.

 Your plants will appreciate a natural boost of nutrients right now while they are actively growing.

 A liquid fertiliser that is high in potassium promotes fruit growth.
 This type of fertiliser is also good for eggplants, beans, chillis, capsicum, cucumbers and pumpkins.
 Basically, a vegetable where you are harvesting the fruit, not the leaves.
 You can buy a tomato fertiliser or make your own using comfrey leaves as comfrey tea is also high in potassium.
+Simply harvest comfrey leaves, shred them and leave them in a bucket of water to soak for a 2-3 weeks.
+Dilute the mixture until the colour of a weak, and use it a side dressing around fruiting plants.

 Corn, potatoes and kūmara can be fertilised with a liquid seaweed fertiliser.